Create Goal Rulesets

 LeadSquared ACE

-You can edit a Ruleset and change the goal rules at any time (draft, published, or unpublished).
+You can edit a Ruleset and change the rules at any time (draft, published, or unpublished).

-When you edit and update a published Ruleset with Live Goals* associated with it, all associated goals are automatically updated –
+When you edit and update a published Ruleset with Live Goals, Incentive Program, and Leaderboards* associated with it, they will be automatically updated –

-• All previous data for the Goal will be updated based on your changes.
+• All previous data will be updated based on your changes.

 • The achievement calculation for the upcoming cycles will also reflect your changes.